About Us

 Mhorag Murphy

 Following a successful career in the Civil Service, covering a range of ministerial support, policy development, inward investment and project/programme roles, Mhorag took early retirement to pursue her own direction in life and 'give back' to society using her skills and expertise.
 A Chartered Member of the Chartered Quality Institute (CQI), she is also an elder and trustee of the Church of Scotland and a trustee of the Torrance Community Initiative in her home village.
-She is self-employed as an open water swimming coach and as a membership assessor for the CQI.
-As a board member of OCS, she hopes to advance her interests in justice, inward migration and quality management.
+She is self-employed as an open water swimming coach. and as a membership assessor for the CQI.

 Board Member